Osaroigb/secretnote-deployment/README.md

    The API has two main endpoints:

-   - Create a secret note: `POST /create-note`
+   - Create a secret note: `POST /create-secret-note`
-     - Endpoint to create a secret note.
+     - Endpoint to create a privnote link to a secret note.
 The request JSON should contain the `secret_note`.

-   - Read a secret note: `POST /read-note`
-     - Endpoint to read a secret note.
-The request JSON should contain the `secret_link`.

    You can use tools like [Postman](https://www.postman.com/) or [curl](https://curl.se/) to interact with these endpoints.
 Refer to the [API documentation](https://documenter.getpostman.com/view/23691550/2sA358c5dQ) for detailed endpoint information.